ikrima/gamedevguide/content/ue4guide/build-guide/static-analysis.md

    ```
 - for now, you need to have Incredibuild disabled
   - go to BBProto.Build.cs and add `#!csharp BuildConfiguration.bAllowXGE = false;`
-- Open a shell in the PVS Studio folder and run `#!shell CLMonitor.exe monitor`
+- Open a shell in the PVS Studio folder and run `#!bash CLMonitor.exe monitor`
 - Do a full build of BBProto project
-- Go back to the shell, and type `#!shell CLMonitor.exe analyze -l "sample.plog"`
+- Go back to the shell, and type `#!batch CLMonitor.exe analyze -l "sample.plog"`
 - Double clicking sample.plog should launch the analysis results in PVS Studio